seanpmaxwell/overnight/README.md

 and the filepath `OVERNIGHT_LOGGER_FILEPATH`.
 The mode has 3 settings `'console'`, `'file'`, and `'off'`.
 _logger_ has an export `LoggerModes` which is an enum that provides all the modes if you want to use them in code.
 If you do not set the mode, _logger_ will default to using `CONSOLE`.
-I would recommend using `console` for local development, `file` for remote development, and `off` for production.
+I would recommend using `CONSOLE` for local development, `FILE` for remote development, and `OFF` for production.
 If you want to change the settings in code, set the mode as the first argument to the constructor, and the filepath as the second.<br>